 Choosing the best toothpaste for children can be overwhelming with so many choices available.
 Other than asking your pediatric dentist for toothpaste suggestions, toothpaste with the American Dental Association (ADA) Seal of Acceptance has been tested for its effectiveness and proper ingredients.
 When choosing a toothpaste for children one should consider avoiding harmful ingredients.
-Choose a mild abrasive, avoid choosing toothpastes which contain SLS (read below Sodium Lauryl Sulfate), use a small, pea-sized amount of fluoridated toothpaste and encourage your child not to swallow the fluoridated toothpaste, and don’t force a flavor your child doesn’t like.
-Also, be sure to buy soft bristled toothbrush, encourage good eating habit and do regular pediatric dental visits.
+Choose a mild abrasive, avoid choosing toothpaste which contains SLS (read below Sodium Lauryl Sulfate), use a small, pea-sized amount of fluoridated toothpaste and encourage your child not to swallow the fluoridated toothpaste, and don’t force a flavor your child doesn’t like.
+Also, be sure to buy a soft-bristled toothbrush, encourage good eating habit and do regular pediatric dental visits.

 Evolution of toothpaste

-Early toothpastes consisted of components such as ground iris flowers, sand, pulverized oyster shells or even brick!
+Early toothpaste consisted of components such as ground iris flowers, sand, pulverized oyster shells or even brick!
 In the 1800s tooth powders made of baking soda and salt replaced the harsh homemade concoctions of earlier years.
-Today we have everything from all natural and toothpastes for sensitive teeth, to whitening toothpastes and bubblegum flavored varieties for children.
+Today we have everything from all-natural toothpaste for sensitive teeth to whitening toothpaste and bubblegum flavored varieties for children.

 What exactly is toothpaste?

 Toothpaste is an oral hygiene product that contains gentle abrasives, antibacterial agents, and most importantly fluoride.
 The gentle abrasives found in toothpaste help remove surface stains by gently polishing them away with the aid of a toothbrush.
 Antibacterial agents, such as triclosan, aid in reducing the bacterial levels in the mouth, thus preventing halitosis.
 Fluoride aids in strengthening the enamel of teeth.